 How do I get notified if something breaks midway through a workflow?
 And I think that will become more and more of an important differentiator for us as we continue to grow as a company.

-Patrick Grey: I mean, when you think about the way that you're gonna deploy these models, you almost think about them like people doing a job, because they're they're a natural language interface.
+Patrick Gray: I mean, when you think about the way that you're gonna deploy these models, you almost think about them like people doing a job, because they're they're a natural language interface.
 So you want it to ask you an important question, but not bother you with not-important questions.
 And you're gonna have models being the bosses of other models.
 And I wonder if they're gonna start firing their sub-models or complaining up the chain and saying, ‘You gotta do something about this underling, it’s no good.’
 Anyway, I'm getting a little bit…

 Eoin Hinchy: No, I think you're right.
 You touch on a really important point in that, up to this, and that’s not quite true, but we've really considered a model.